Skip to Content

 Make the Cheese Filling

-1. Cream the butter with the sugar, vanilla, lemon zest, lemon juice and salt until smooth.
+• Cream 2 oz butter with 3 oz granulated sugar, 1 teaspoon vanilla extract, ½ teaspoon finely grated lemon zest,½ teaspoon lemon juice,⅛ teaspoon table salt⅛ teaspoon table salt until smooth.
 Scrape the bowl thoroughly.
-Add the cream cheese and mix until smooth.
+Add 4 oz cream cheese and mix until smooth.
 Scrape the bowl thoroughly.
-Add the egg yolk mix just until combined.
+Add 1 large egg yolk mix just until combined.
 Refrigerate the filling until ready to assemble the Danish.
 The filling can be made up to 2 days in advance.

 Assembly:

-1. Cover the pans with plastic wrap and set aside to rise for 1 1/2 - 2 hours, or refrigerate overnight.
+• Cover the pans with plastic wrap and set aside to rise for 1 1/2 – 2 hours, or refrigerate overnight.
 The rise time will vary based on the temperature of the dough and whether you use yeasted Danish dough or sourdough Danish.
 The dough should look lighter and a little puffy but won’t double in size.
-While the dough is rising, preheat the oven to 375°F.
+While the dough is rising, preheat the oven to 375 °F.